CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

   * Custom security integration with existing systems
   * Tailored compliance controls

-> ⚠️ **Tip:** Consider these guidelines when deciding between self-hosted and managed services.
+> ⚠️ **Tip:** Consider these guidelines when deciding between run your own version and managed services.
 >
-> Self-hosted LangChain deployments are ideal when:
+> run your own version LangChain deployments are ideal when:
 > * Data privacy regulations restrict external processing
 > * Integration with existing on-premises systems is required
 > * High-volume usage makes API costs prohibitive
 > * Customization of underlying models is necessary
-> * Low-latency requirements exist that external APIs cannot meet
+> * Low-delay requirements exist that external APIs cannot meet
 >
 > Managed/SaaS options may be better when:
-> * Rapid time-to-deployment is the priority
+> * Rapid time-to-setup is the priority
 > * In-house AI expertise is limited
 > * Usage patterns are sporadic or unpredictable
 > * Capital expenditure constraints exist